Sveino/Inst4CIM-KG/rdfs-improved/README.md

 - https://github.com/Sveino/Inst4CIM-KG/issues/46 fix representation of All QuantityKinds and Units
 - https://github.com/3lbits/CIM4NoUtility/issues/338 leverage QUDT to represent quantity kinds and units

+After the fixes described in this section were implemented, a follow-up discussion was raised:
+- https://github.com/Sveino/Inst4CIM-KG/issues/152 discussion on Datatypes and Units of Measure

 CGMES datatype properties are defined like this.
 The main column shows the "RDFS2020" style, and `# new` shows the "RDFSEd2Beta" style (it has some omissions, so we don't use it):